 Party hostel staff are super friendly and know their cities inside and out.
 It is also an amazing opportunity to meet visitors from all over the world and we had some of the most memorable moments of our travels whilst staying in them.
 But party hostels can also be a gruelling and tiresome experience!

 Airbnbs can often provide affordable accommodation for a group in surprisingly good locations.
 To get the best spots you do need to book well in advance.
-We booked Airbnbs in the centre of Krakow and just five minutes from the centre of Prague at prices comparable to those of an ordinary youth hostel and cheaper than a party hostel.
+We booked Airbnbs in the centre of Krakow and just five minutes from the centre of Prague.
+The prices were comparable to those of an ordinary youth hostel and cheaper than a party hostel.

 Away from the organised chaos of a party hostel, Arbnbs give you the chance to explore a city at your own pace.
 They might not be as exciting as party hostels but they are more relaxing and more conducive to a good night’s sleep!